cmhughes/latexindent.pl/documentation/sec-replacements.rst

 	both of the separate fields, we have not specified ‘``that``’, so the ``that`` field is assumed to be blank by ``latexindent.pl``;

-	We can make the YAML in :numref:`lst:colsep-yaml` more consise by exploring the ``substitution`` field.
+	We can make the YAML in :numref:`lst:colsep-yaml` more concise by exploring the ``substitution`` field.
 Using the settings in :numref:`lst:colsep1` and running the command